chaoss/community/project-charter.md

 5. Working Groups are established and maintained by Project contributors to advance Project work.
 Working Groups focus on specific metric, methodological, ethical, and technical issues associated with open source project health.

-6. Roles: Committee Working Groups involve Contributors and Maintainers:
+6. Roles: Committees and Working Groups involve Contributors and Maintainers:

     1. Contributors: anyone in the community that contributes code, documentation, use cases, standardized metrics, or other community activities related to the Project;